bilalcaliskan/kube-pod-terminator/README.md

 via [sample deployment file](deployment/sample.yaml) or directly to the binary.
 Here is the list of arguments you can pass:

 ```
---inCluster             Specify if kube-pod-terminator is running in cluster.
+--inCluster             bool        Specify if kube-pod-terminator is running in cluster.
 Defaults to true
---kubeConfigPath        Comma seperated list of kubeconfig files path to access clusters.
+--kubeConfigPaths       string      Comma seperated list of kubeconfig files path to access clusters.
 Required while running out of Kubernetes cluster.
---namespace             Namespace to run on.
+--namespace             string      Namespace to run on.
 Defaults to "default" namespace.
---tickerIntervalMin     Kube-pod-terminator runs as scheduled job.
+--tickerIntervalMin     int         Kube-pod-terminator runs as scheduled job.
 This argument is the interval of scheduled job to run.
 Defaults to 5.
---channelCapacity       Channel capacity for concurrency.
+--channelCapacity       int         Channel capacity for concurrency.
 Defaults to 10.
---gracePeriodSeconds    Grace period to delete pods.
+--gracePeriodSeconds    int         Grace period to delete pods.
 Defaults to 30.
 ```

 ### Multi Cluster support